 EPA is a required, “essential”, fatty acid.
 We must get EPA from food as we cannot make it ourselves and we require it for health.

-We can however make DHA out of EPA.
-DHA is actually more important than EPA and our ability to convert EPA to DHA (but not the other way around) confirms the preference I see for DHA when muscle-testing in the clinic.
+We can make DHA out of EPA.
+DHA is more important than EPA and our ability to convert EPA to DHA (but not the other way around) confirms the preference.
 I prefer products with higher DHA than EPA – Rosita Cod Liver Oil liquid or gelcaps, or this unusual and proprietary Omega 3 DHA from OrthoMolecular.
 Read more about how this product is made and you’ll never buy random fish oil from the store.

 Flax and a few other seeds indirectly provide some Omega 3’s, but not as EPA or DHA which only come from seafood and algae.

 5 Differences Between Fish Oil and Cod Liver Oil